maratoid/trogdor/README.md

 After all nodes pass healthcheck, Locust load generator UI will be usable through the new ELB's public DNS name.

+Look up the public DNS of your ELB on AWS console.
 Now you can go the http://ELB-public-DNS and run a test.

 ## scaling (on aws)
 Resize the number of load generator slaves while the test is running.
 Observe: